on-prem/tinycore-network/README.md

 # Configuration

 The configuration file is located at `/usr/local/etc/network.conf`.
-It's a simpl key/value file similar to this:
+It's a simple key/value file similar to this:

 ```
 mode=static